-- (i) Admissible assets represent the value of the Society's assets after adjustments to reflect those assets which the Society is not permitted by legislation to include within its statutory solvency calculations. - (ii) Free assets are a measure of the Society's solvency; most Societies aim to maintain a Free Asset Ratio of between 10% and 25%, and therefore the Society is at the lower end of this range.
+(i) Admissible assets represent the value of the Society's assets after adjustments to reflect those assets which the Society is not permitted by legislation to include within its statutory solvency calculations.

+(ii) Free assets are a measure of the Society's solvency; most Societies aim to maintain a Free Asset Ratio of between 10% and 25%, and therefore the Society is at the lower end of this range.

-The Free Asset Ratio has increased this year, due primarily to an increase in the value of the Society's investments.
+The Free Asset Ratio has increased this year, due primarily to a decrease in the value of the Long Term Business Provision.